Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Introduction

-In \cite{Rosenberg-SaEarp1}, H. Rosenberg and R. Sa Earp focused on elliptic special Weingarten surfaces of constant mean curvature type, $f(0)\neq 0$, which means that the sphere of radius $1/|f(0)|$ belongs to this family.
-They were able to extend the Korevaar-Kusner-Meeks-Solomon theory \cite{KKS,Meeks} for properly embedded constant mean curvature surfaces in $\r ^3$ to this class of surfaces under additional conditions on $f$.
-When the mean curvature $H$ and the Gaussian curvature $K$ satisfy a linear relation, that is, when we are considering a Weingarten relation of the form $ aH + bK = c$, where $a$, $b$ and $c$ are real constants, these surfaces are called linear Weingarten surfaces, abbreviated as LW-surfaces.
-Rosenberg and Sa Earp in \cite{Rosenberg-SaEarp1} showed that if $b = 1$ and $a, c > 0$, the annular ends of a properly embedded LW-surface converge to Delaunay ends.
-Others results about elliptic special Weingarten surfaces can be consulted in \cite{Braga-SaEarp1,GMM,SaEarp4,SaEarp3}.
+Nearly twenty years later, Aledo, Espinar, and Gálvez \cite{AEG} extended the Korevaar--Kusner--Meeks--Solomon theory without any additional assumptions on $f$.
+They also classified ESW-surfaces whose Gaussian curvature does not change sign, obtaining results analogous to those of Klotz and Osserman \cite{Klotz-Osserman} for constant mean curvature surfaces.
+More precisely, they proved that a complete ESW-surface with $K\geq 0$ must be either a totally umbilical sphere, a plane, or a right circular cylinder.
+They also showed that a properly embedded ESW-surface with $K\leq 0$ is either a right circular cylinder or satisfies $f(0)=0$, that is, it is of minimal type.
+Later, Gálvez, Martínez, and Teruel \cite{GMT} improved this result for the case $K\leq 0$ by replacing proper embeddedness with completeness.
+More recently, Fernández, Gálvez, and Mira \cite{FGM} proved Bernstein-type theorems for elliptic Weingarten surfaces, while Fernández and Mira \cite{FerMira} revisited the rotational theory and the half-space phenomenon from a broader perspective.

-There was a gap of almost twenty years until J.A.
-Aledo, J.M.
-Espinar and J.A.
-Gálvez, \cite{AEG} extended the Korevaar-Kusner-Meeks-Solomon theory without any additional hypothesis on $f$.
-The authors also classified elliptic special Weingarten surfaces, ESW-surfaces or $f$-surfaces in short, for which the Gaussian curvature $K$ does not change sign; results analogous to those due to T. Klotz and R. Osserman \cite{Klotz-Osserman} for minimal surfaces.
-Specifically, they obtained that, if an ESW-surface is complete with $K \geq 0$ then it must be either a totally umbilical sphere, a plane or a right circular cylinder, and, if an ESW-surface is properly embedded with $K \leq 0$, then it is a right circular cylinder or $f (0) = 0$, that is, it is of minimal type.
-In \cite{GMT2}, Gálvez, Mart\'inez and Teruel improved the above result in the case $K \leq 0$ replacing the properly embedded hypothesis by just completeness.
+Despite this progress, the finite-total-curvature theory for ESW-surfaces of minimal type has remained substantially less developed than in the minimal case.
+The main reason is that one no longer has a Weierstrass representation, and therefore the asymptotic behavior of the ends must be extracted directly from a fully nonlinear elliptic equation.
+In particular, the analysis of embedded ends of finite total curvature is much more delicate than in the classical minimal setting.

-There is a lack of examples in the literature of ESW-surfaces in $\r ^3$, most of them when the relation is linear \cite{GMM,Rosenberg-SaEarp1}, for example D. Yoon and J. Lee, \cite{Yoon-Lee} construct helicoidal surfaces satisfying a linear Weingarten equation; however in the general case we only know the rotational examples constructed by R. Sa Earp and E. Toubiana mentioned above.
-We hope this work will be the starting point for fulfilling this gap in the near future.
+A decisive new input in this direction is the recent work of Barbieri, Gálvez, Lian, and Zhang \cite{BGLZ26}, where the asymptotic expansion at infinity of embedded ends of finite total curvature is established for uniformly elliptic Weingarten surfaces of minimal type, together with a maximum principle at infinity.
+These results provide the asymptotic information needed in our setting and allow us to combine the finite-total-curvature theory with the Alexandrov reflection method in the non-cylindrically bounded case.